Faux Marble Background for Photography

 Place the paper on the board as close to the edges as possible.
 It took a few tries for me to get it lined up just right.
 Press the paper to adhere to the board.
 Smooth out any air bubbles with a folded cloth.

-It would have been nice if I had had a board that was the exact width of the paper, but I thought a 24″ x 24″ board was really the best size.
-So I had to cut an extra 4″ strip of paper to fill in one side.
-Match up the marbling and line the edges up without overlapping.
+Ideally, I would have had a board that matched the exact width of the shelf paper, but I decided that a 24″ x 24″ board was the best size for my setup.
+Since the paper was slightly narrower, I had to cut an extra 4-inch strip to fill in one side, carefully matching up the marbling pattern and aligning the edges without overlapping.

-Some of my paper draped over the edge just a bit, so I sanded the excess off.
-Since I had plenty of paper, I covered the back side too.
-It would have been nice to have had another choice of background to go on the other side.
-Food for thought.
+Some of the paper extended just beyond the edges of the board, so I sanded off the excess for a clean finish.
+Since I had plenty of paper left, I went ahead and covered the back side as well—though in hindsight, it would have been nice to use a different background on the reverse for more versatility.
+Food for thought for next time!

-Of course, I have shelf paper left over that I will probably never use, in case someone else wants to make a faux marble background))
+Now, of course, I have leftover shelf paper that I’ll probably never use… unless someone else decides they need a faux marble background too! 😉

 more projects